rtmigo/dmk_py/README.md

 The directory structure does not give any information about the content.
 It is not even possible to determine that the directory was created by the `ksf`.

+The file content is indistinguishable from a random one: there are no recognizable identifiers or structures.
+Literally not a single predictable byte, until you have the encryption key.

 - The file names are random

 - The file modification dates are random